raygun101/MarkupKit/README.md

 # Overview
 MarkupKit is a framework for simplifying development of Cocoa Touch applications.
 It allows developers to construct user interfaces declaratively using a human-readable markup language, rather than programmatically in code or interactively using a visual modeling tool such as Interface Builder.

-Building an interface in markup makes it easy to visualize the resulting output and behavior as well as recognize differences between revisions.
+Building an interface in markup makes it easy to visualize the resulting output as well as recognize differences between revisions.
 It is also a metaphor that many developers are comfortable with, thanks to the ubiquity of HTML and the World Wide Web.

 For example, the following markup declares an instance of `UILabel` and sets the value of its `text` property to "Hello, World!":

     <UILabel text="Hello, World!"/>

-The next section describes the structure of a MarkupKit document and explains how view instances can be created and configured in markup.
+The next section describes the structure of a MarkupKit document and explains how view instances are created and configured in markup.
 The remaining sections introduce the classes included with the MarkupKit framework and describe how they can be used to help simplify application development:

 * `LMViewBuilder` - processes a markup document, deserializing its contents into a view hierarchy that can be used by a Cocoa Touch application
-* `LMTableView` and `LMTableViewCell` - table view and table view cell types that simplify the definition of static table view content
+* `LMTableView` and `LMTableViewCell` - table view types that simplify the definition of static table view content
 * `LMScrollView` - scroll view that automatically adapts to the size of its content

 Extensions to several UIKit classes that adapt their respective types for use in markup are also discusssed.

+Note that MarkupKit requires iOS 8 or later.

 # Document Structure
 MarkupKit uses XML to define the structure of a user interface.
 In a MarkupKit document, XML elements represent instances of `UIView` subclasses, and XML attributes represent properties of or actions associated with those views.
 The hierarchical nature of XML parallels the view hierarchy of a UIKit application, making it easy to understand the relationships between views.

-For example, the following markup produces an instance of `LMTableViewCell` containing a `UIImageView` whose `image` property is set to an image named "world.png":
+For example, the following markup produces an instance of `LMTableViewCell` containing a `UIImageView`.
+The `image` property of the image view is set to an image named "world.png":

     <LMTableViewCell>
         <UIImageView image="world.png"/>